 A two-tier hall houses the Tenzing Norgay Museum in which exhibits, pictures, panoramas and dioramas etc. depict various facets of the Himalayas, history of exploration, survey of the mountain peaks and development of mountaineering.
 The focus has been on mountaineering in the Indian Himalaya, with a section on Documentation and Information.
-It includes prominent sections on maps of the Himalayan states of India with a unique "professional class centre" of maps, panoramas and climbing and trekking routes.8.
+It includes prominent sections on maps of the Himalayan states of India with a unique "professional class centre" of maps, panoramas and climbing and trekking routes.7.
 Sport Climbing Wall

-Sport Climbing wall is available from Tuesday to Sunday .
-Timings are: 9.00 a.m to 1.00 p.m and 4.00 p,m. to 8.00 p.m. at Rs 150 /-per session.
-For groups(minimum 30), activities are available viz.Sport Climbing, Burma Bridge, Tyre Swing, Tyroleon Travers(Rope Crossing), Commando Net, Rope Ladder, Crawling through tunnel, natural rocks etc. Prior intimation is required.9.
+Sport Climbing wall is available All days.
+Timings are: 9.00 AM to 1.00 PM and 4.00PM to 8.00 PM (October to March) and 07.30 to 11.30 AM and 04.30 PM to 08.30 PM (April to September) at Rs 300 /-per session.
+For groups(minimum 30), activities are available viz.Sport Climbing, Burma Bridge, Tyre Swing, Tyroleon Travers(Rope Crossing), Commando Net, Rope Ladder, Crawling through tunnel, natural rocks etc. Prior intimation is required.8.
 Trekking Map

 One of the largest trekking maps ever created on the Indian Himalaya is on display at the IMF.
 The map is 17 feet X 17 feet compiled by patching over 10,000 images manually and overlaid with accurate GPS data.
 The GPS elevation profiles of many treks have been incorporated in the trek.
 The 17-foot map contains contour maps with trek details of J&K, Himachal and Uttrakhand.